Sergiño Dest: Loan to AC Milan

 On September 1, 2022, Dest signed for Serie A club AC Milan on a one-year loan with option to buy for €20 million.
+Dest made his Serie A debut on September 17, in a match against Napoli.
+He entered the match at halftime, replacing Davide Calabria.

+PSV

+On August 21, 2023, Dest joined Eredivisie club PSV on a season-long loan deal.
+In April 2024, he suffered an ACL injury which prematurely ended his season, though he was integral to the campaign that ended up winning the 2023–24 Eredivisie.
+In June 2024, he moved permanently to the club on a free transfer.

 International career

 Dest has dual nationality making him eligible to play for either the United States or the Netherlands and ultimately chose to play for the United States' senior national team.
 Dest has represented the United States at youth and full international level.
 He played five games in total for the United States under-17 team, including four appearances at the 2017 FIFA Under-17 World Cup.
 He represented the United States under-20 team at the 2019 FIFA Under-20 World Cup, where he played four matches.
 In total, he made 12 appearances and scored one goal for the under-20 team.

 Dest made his senior debut for the United States on September 6, 2019, starting and playing 68 minutes in a 3–0 friendly loss against Mexico.
 Dest chose to commit his international future to the United States at the senior level on October 28, 2019.
-He was included in the United States' 26-man roster for the 2022 World Cup in Qatar.

-During the 2022 FIFA World Cup, Dest provided the assist for Christian Pulisic's winning goal in a 1–0 victory over Iran, which sent the United States into the Round of 16.
-In that next game against Netherlands (his birth nation), he was culpable in leaving too much space for Daley Blind to score the second Dutch goal in a 3–1 defeat for the US.
+He was included in the United States' 26-man roster for the 2022 FIFA World Cup in Qatar.
+During the tournament, Dest provided the assist for Christian Pulisic's winning goal in a 1–0 victory over Iran, which sent the United States into the round of 16.
+In the next game against the Netherlands (his birth nation), he was culpable in leaving too much space for Daley Blind to score the second Dutch goal in a 3–1 defeat for the U.S.

+At the 2023–24 CONCACAF Nations League on November 20, 2023, against Trinidad and Tobago, Dest was sent off after receiving 2 yellow cards in 20 seconds after controversially arguing with the referee and U.S. teammates.
+He missed the 2024 Copa América hosted in the United States due to an ACL injury.